PhotoboothProject/photobooth/faq/faq.md

 Yes you can.
 There's different ways depending on your needs and personal setup:

 1. On Photobooth v2.4.0 and newer you can use the option "Use stream from device cam as background" inside admin panel.
     - If enabled, a stream from your device cam is used as background on start screen.
-It's still possible to use preview from your device cam as background on countdown and also still possible to take pictures via device cam or using `raspistill` for Pi Camera.
+It's still possible to use preview from your device cam as background on countdown and also still possible to take pictures via device cam or using `raspistill` / `libcamera-still` for Pi Camera.

 2. You need to change the background URL path via config or admin panel.
 Replace `url(../img/bg.jpg)` with your IP-Adress and port (if needed) as URL.
     Example: